Boeing 737 MAX grounding a drag on Canadian investment in machinery, equipment

 Regulators must approve the plane for service before deliveries can resume.

-Air Canada, (AC.TO) with 24 MAX jets, has taken the MAX out of its schedule until February 14, 2020.
-Calgary-based WestJet Airlines (WJA.TO), with 13 MAX jets, has taken the MAX out until Jan.
+Air Canada, with 24 MAX jets, has taken the MAX out of its schedule until February 14, 2020.
+Calgary-based WestJet Airlines, with 13 MAX jets, has taken the MAX out until Jan.
 4, but is reviewing whether to extend that into February.

-Reporting By Kelsey Johnson in Ottawa and Allison Lampert in Montreal; Editing by Alistair Bell
+(Reporting By Kelsey Johnson in Ottawa and Allison Lampert in Montreal Editing by Alistair Bell)